nathanramoscfa/etradebot/README.md

 # ETradeBot

+<span style="color:red">***E-Trade has recently implemented a new two-factor authentication method when logging in which requires the use
+of a security code sent to your phone.
+This new method is not currently supported by ETradeBot, and therefore, ETradeBot currently will not work.
+I am currently working on a solution, which will have to involve communicating with the E-Trade API Desk to find a workaround solution.
+Will keep you posted.***</span>

 ETradeBot is an automated trading software written in Python for E-Trade accounts that allows users to execute trades based on custom trading strategies.
 ETradeBot is strategy-agnostic and will execute any strategy given to it.
 This project is not affiliated with E-Trade or any other financial institution.
 By using ETradeBot, you agree to the